brittainhard/etc/README.md

-# Samples
+# Go

-Sample programs of various programming languages.
-Focus on C, Python, and Go.
+Sample programs in Go.